 Marriage is another one of the reasons it is so difficult to identify works by her.
 Even in the 20th century most women still change their name when they marry, but unlike during the Tudor period, today they are recognised for their abilities in their own right.
 Until the English Matrimonial Causes Act 1974, women were the chattels of their husbands.
 Women being identified as individuals, with their own right of domicile, came into force on 1st January 1974, therefore, as a chattel of her husband, any payments for work would be made to John Gwilim.
 We see evidence of the lack of recognition of a woman artist from entries in the royal accounts from 1546 – 1576 where the quarterly payments of £10 due to the other woman artist of the Tudor Court, Levina Teerlinc, were ‘made unto her husband’ George.

 Only a matter of a few weeks after Susannah Horenbout’s second marriage to John Gwilim in 1539, both she and her husband were sent with the entourage that accompanied Anne of Cleves to England.
 Susan James has argued that it was because Susannah could speak to Anna in her native tongue.
-Money was given for Mrs Parker to be appropriately robed as a gentlewoman to the future queen of England – James has identified the sum of £40.
+Money was given for Mrs Gwilim to be appropriately robed as a gentlewoman to the future queen of England – James has identified the sum of £40.
 This may sound as if it was a kindly gesture on the part of the king.
 Sending a woman who could speak Anna’s language and describe life in England to Henry’s prospective bride might be thought it was in order for the Duchess of Cleves to become familiar with the English life at court.
 Personally, I do not think this is the main reason.
-It is far more likely that as a trusted member of the court well versed in discretion, Susannah was there to listen to the conversations of the members of the Cleves court conducted in German and to report the content of these to the English diplomats, who would ultimately report back to both the Duke of Norfolk and of course, Thomas Cromwell.
+It is far more likely that as a trusted member of the court well versed in discretion, Susannah was there to listen to the conversations of the members of the Cleves court conducted in a German dialect and to report the content of these to the English diplomats, who would ultimately report back to both the Duke of Norfolk and of course, Thomas Cromwell.

 Susannah did not continue to be a member of Anna’s household after the royal divorce, but remained on good terms with her.
 It is thought (from the lack of evidence in royal records) that at this point Mrs Gwilim and her husband retired to Richmond where she produced three children.
 It is after the death of Henry VIII that we find references of them returning to the court of Edward VI and it is at this point that the Yale miniature may have been created.